International Baccalaureate Primary Years Programme (IB PYP)

 - Responsibility – What are our responsibilities?

-SKILLS – “What do we want students to be able to do?”
+APPROACHES TO LEARNING – “What do we want students to be able to do?”

 There are five sets of transdisciplinary skills which are valuable for all teaching and learning within the classroom and in life outside the school.